bateman/corsaronero-cp-provider/README.md

 corsaronero-cp-provider
 =======================

-A CouchPotatoServer (v2) module to add ilCorsaronero.info as a torrent providers for Italian torrents.
+A CouchPotatoServer (v2) module to add ilCorsaronero.info as a torrent provider for Italian torrents.

 ####SETUP INSTRUCTIONS (TLDR)